ROCm/ROCR-Runtime/README.md

 ### HSA Runtime API and runtime for Boltzmann

 This repository includes the user-mode API interfaces and libraries necessary for host applications to launch compute kernels to available HSA Boltzmann kernel agents.
-Currently supported agents include only the AMD/ATI Fiji(c) family of discreet GPUs.
 Reference source code for the core runtime is also available.

+Only the AMD/ATI Fiji(c) family of discreet GPUs are currently supported.

 #### Initial Target Platform Requirements